exponea/exponea-ios-sdk/Documentation/push-notifications.md

 }
 ```

-If, for some reason, you don't want to or are not able to extend `ExponeaAppDelegate`, you can use it as a reference for implementing the three delegate methods yourself.
+If you don't want to or are unable to extend `ExponeaAppDelegate`, you can use it as a reference for implementing the three delegate methods yourself.

 #### Checklist